sec-tools/WindowsFileHandlerEnumeration/README.md

 Leverages the built-in assoc command and a public powershell file handler script to map file types to handler on Windows

 # Purpose
 If you're looking for targets to hunt for security vulnerabilities, eg. fuzzing then this is script can do the basics for enumerating attack surface by producing a mapping of which applications have default associations with which file types.
-All credit for original code goes to the folks on [Stackoverflow](https://stackoverflow.com/a/60972216).
+Credit for original code goes to the folks on [Stackoverflow](https://stackoverflow.com/a/60972216).
+This was a quick modification to serve a purpose and figure out what's interesting in the way of Windows file handlers and third party file associations.

 # Usage